2026 Supercopa de España

-The 2026 Supercopa de España will be the 42nd edition of the Supercopa de España, an annual football competition for clubs in the Spanish football league system that were successful in its major competitions in the preceding season.
+The 2026 Supercopa de España was the 42nd edition of the Supercopa de España, an annual football competition for clubs in the Spanish football league system that were successful in its major competitions in the preceding season.

-Barcelona are the reigning champions, having also won both La Liga and the Copa del Rey the previous season.
+Barcelona won the tournament for their record-extending sixteenth Supercopa de España title.

 Qualification

 The tournament was to feature the winners and runners-up of the 2024–25 Copa del Rey and 2024–25 La Liga.
-As the top two league finishers were also the cup finalists, the remaining spots were filled by the league's third and fourth placed clubs, the first occurrence of this scenario since the introduction of the four-team format in 2019.
+As the top two league finishers were also the cup finalists, the remaining spots were filled by the league's third and fourth placed clubs, the first occurrence of this scenario since the introduction of the four-team format in 2020.

 Qualified teams

 The following four teams qualified for the tournament.